tc39/proposal-function-implementation-hiding/README.md

 # `Function.prototype.toString()` censorship proposal

+A proposal for a new pragma, tentatively `"use no Function.prototype.toString"`, which censors a function's source text to `[native code]`, like other unavailable functions.

+This proposal is at stage 1 in the [TC39 process](https://tc39.github.io/process-document/).

 ## The problem

 JavaScript's `Function.prototype.toString()` method reveals the source text originally used to create the function.
 This causes two main issues: